Graphlet-AI/graphlet/README.md

 4) [Implement efficient motif searching via neural subgraph matching](https://github.com/Graphlet-AI/graphlet/issues/4)

+## Scale Goals

+Graphlet AI is a knowledge graph factory designed to scale to 10B node property graphs with 30B edges.

+If your network is 10K nodes, let me introduce you to [networkx](https://networkx.org/) :)

 ## Developer Setup

 This project is in a state of development, things are still forming and changing.
 If you are here, it must be to contribute :)